Natural treatments for glaucoma

 Glaucoma is a group of related diseases that damage the eye’s optic nerve and result in visual impairment or blindness.
 Most often, glaucoma occurs in the presence of increased intraocular pressure (pressure inside the eye).
 However, glaucoma can also occur when intraocular pressure is normal (although treatment that reduces the pressure appears to benefit this kind of glaucoma, too).

 Glaucoma is the second leading cause of legal blindness in the United States and is the leading cause of blindness in Black Americans.
 Most of the time, glaucoma presents no symptoms until permanent damage has been done.
-It is estimated that nearly three million Americans have glaucoma, and one-half do not know they have it.
-For this reason, regular checkups are advisable for people at high risk for glaucoma.
-Risk factors include African American descent, being sixty years of age and older, a family history of glaucoma, and the use of corticosteroid drugs (including steroid inhalers for asthma).
+It is estimated that over 4.2 million Americans have glaucoma, and one-half do not know they have it.
+For this reason, regular checkups are advisable for people at high risk of glaucoma.
+Risk factors include African American descent (Black individuals are three to eight times more likely to develop glaucoma), being sixty years of age and older, a family history of glaucoma, and the use of corticosteroid drugs (including steroid inhalers for asthma).

 Physicians diagnose glaucoma by measuring intraocular pressure, by examining the optic nerve, and by special vision tests.
 Eye drops that reduce intraocular pressure are safe and highly effective for most cases of glaucoma.